DevOlabode/AI-environmental-impact-analyzer/README.md

 ## Live Demo

-You can access the live demo [here](https://ai-environmental-impact-analyzer-3.onrender.com/)
+You can access the live link of the app [here](https://ai-environmental-impact-analyzer-3.onrender.com/)

 ## Installation & Setup